khoj-ai/khoj/docs/setup.md

 ```shell
 docker-compose up
 ```

+Khoj should now be running at http://localhost:42110.
+You can see the web UI in your browser.

 ### 2. Configure
 1. Set `File`, `Folder` and hit `Save` in each Plugins you want to enable for Search on the Khoj config page